 An image featured in the film Infinity: The Life and Art of Yayoi Kusama.

 Yayoi Kusama is an iconic figure within the art world at large.
-At age 92, her work continues to bring crowds to museums.
+In her nineties, her work continues to bring crowds to museums.
 Born in Japan, Kusama attended the Kyoto School of Arts and Crafts where she learned traditional painting techniques.
-In the 1950s, she moved to New York City and was immediately attracted to the Avante-Garde scene and the work of pop artists in particular.
+In the 1950s, she moved to New York City and was immediately attracted to the avante-garde scene and the work of pop artists in particular.
 Though she initially drew attention in the 60s for art happenings that featured nude participants painted with polka dots, she now primarily creates installation pieces.

 David Hockney, Celia, Carennac, 1971.

 David Hockney was a key member of the British Pop Art movement.
 His drawn and painted portraits are particularly well-known though he made and continues to make art on a variety of subjects.
 Though he was offered a knighthood in 1990, he declined.
 In November of 2018, Hockney’s Portrait of an Artist (Pool with Two Figures) became the most expensive work sold by a living artist when it went for $90 million at Christie’s.
 Several months later, Jeff Koons stole the title with a $91 million sale.
 Still making art, Hockney’s website boasts a digital gallery of paintings made on his iPhone and iPad.